Ben-Hatton-1/expanding-line-text-animation/README.md

 - Lock/Unlock: Each month's budget can be locked to prevent it from being adjusted automatically when other budgets are adjusted.

 How to Use:
 Prepare your transaction data in Excel format.
-(A. Date B. Desciption C. Amount D. Category) Run the Python script.
+(A. "Date" B. "Desciption" C. "Amount" D. "Category") Run the Python script.
 It will read the transaction data, calculate the monthly totals, and generate the HTML report.
 Open the generated budget_forecast_report.html file in a web browser to view the report and adjust the budgets as needed.